Cutting Board Care

 Treat your board with mineral oil a few times per month

-Treat the entire wooden cutting board with mineral oil several times a month, or more frequently if you use the board often.
+Treat the entire wooden cutting board with the Coconut Oil/Wax conditioner or Howard’s mineral oil several times a month as part of proper cutting board care, increasing frequency if you use the board often.

-Place it on its side to dry in the same method used for drying, and leave it for an hour.
+Place it on its side to dry in the same method used for drying after washing, and leave it for an hour.
 If the board is new or appears excessively dry, apply a second coat after an hour.
 For a thicker cutting board or butcher block, apply a minimum of two coats, rubbing vigorously to ensure the oil soaks into the core.

-My favorite board oil is Howards mineral oil due to its reasonable cost and effective performance.
-You can also use mineral oil on various wooden items in your kitchen and home, such as spoons, spatulas, wood bowls and any other wood utensil.
+If you are opting for a commercially prepared conditioner my favorite board oil is Howards mineral oil due to its reasonable cost and effective performance.
+You can also use these conditioners on various wooden items in your kitchen and home, such as spoons, spatulas, wood bowls and any other wood utensil.

 To prevent damage like this, care for your wooden utensils and cutting boards by drying them thoroughly and treating them with mineral oil.